brogly-zz/xelquest/README.md

 # xelquest
 a simple RPG for the spreadsheets

+# installation
+plz download the zip and enable the macros the gaem is safe you can scan

 # features
 - HD Ultra High-Def 64x64 graphics
 - Over 2 Colors